GorokhovSemyon/MultimodalLLM/README.md

 # MultimodalLLM

-This repository is connected to experiments with Multimodal LLM, what combines visual+text data processing.
+This repository is connected to experiments with Multimodal LLM, what combines visual+text data processing